Vishal-46/StudioNotebook/NOTES.md

 - FastAPI backend is live on your machine with SQLite + image uploads, so every click already writes to `notes.db`.
 - Frontend pages (`index.html`, `category.html`) talk to the API through `frontend/app.js`; you proved it by running the static server and seeing categories load.
 - SQLite is acting as our “real-time” storage: as soon as you save a row, SQLAlchemy commits it to the local file and the UI re-fetches the fresh data.
+- Added user accounts with hashed passwords, session tokens, and a guarded UI so each student sees only their own categories.
+- Refreshed the landing page with signup/login cards, live auth state in the nav, and logout controls shared across screens.

 **What’s next**
 - Tweak the UI (layout, states, extra hints) while keeping the same API contract.